rymc/bHealth/README.md

 ## Unittest

-Run unittests for the src library with the following command
+Run unittests for the digihealth library with the following command

 ```
-python -m unittest discover src
+python -m unittest discover digihealth
 ```

 ## Coverage